jramapuram/async_fid/README.md

 ### Sync-Tests

-To test the sync version run `python -m unittest tests/test_sync.py`, here are the results:
+To test the sync version run `python -m unittest tests/test_sync.py` (or `./docker/run.sh "python -m unittest tests/test_sync.py"` to use the pre-baked container), here are the results for some typical datasets:

 ``` bash
 [mnist]